 Tips to Making this Vietnamese Scallion Oil Recipe for Mỡ Hành

-I only have a few tips to making this Vietnamese spring oil recipe for mỡ hành but just a quick note on the key ingredient and my use of scallion and spring onions.
+I only have a few tips to making this Vietnamese spring oil recipe for mỡ hành as it couldn’t be easier to make and takes just minutes.

 Scallions and Spring Onions